Aalto-LeTech/aplus-courses/TESTING.md

 ## Manual testing ##

 [The complete list](https://github.com/Aalto-LeTech/intellij-plugin/labels/manual%20testing) of features that require writing a manual testing manual.
 Marked with a github issue label "manual testing".
+Issue that aggregates key practices to manual testing and evnironments configuration: <a href="https://github.com/Aalto-LeTech/intellij-plugin/issues/18">decide and configure testing environments #18</a>.

 <details>